.env

 Template not found

 Templates must live at templates/ in the project root, not inside src/templates/.
-This applies if you're building your own image or running locally without Docker.
+This only matters if you're building your own image or running locally without Docker.

 Long LLM calls time out behind Cloudflare